Keeping your puppy healthy

 A healthy puppy has bright eyes, a shiny coat and is full of energy.

-Remember your puppy can't tell you if he's poorly, so it's up to you to keep a close eye on him.
+Remember your puppy can't tell you if they’re poorly, so it's up to you to keep a close eye.
 Worrying signs include a sudden loss of appetite, changes in behaviour, rapid weight loss or gain, any unusual lumps or bumps, vomiting or diarrhoea, or any problems with your puppy's eyes or ears.
 Trust your instincts and always call your vet if you're in any doubt.

 It may not be a physical condition but seeing your puppy exhibiting signs of stress can be equally distressing.

-It's normal for a puppy to cry and whimper the first few nights he's in your home.
+It's normal for a puppy to cry and whimper the first few nights they’re in your home.

 Once you're past the initial stages, other factors can also stress your puppy.
-Separation anxiety is a common problem, for example.
+Separation anxiety is a common problem.
 Once again love and reassurance are the best medicine and if the problem continues or seems severe, talk to your vet.

 Prevention is better than cure

-Your puppy should have started on a course of vaccinations before he came to you and your breeder or rescue centre should have given you a vet's certificate to prove this.
-Keeping up your puppy's vaccination schedule is one of the most important things you can do to keep him healthy.
+Your puppy should have started on a course of vaccinations before coming to you and your breeder or rescue centre should have given you a vet's certificate to prove this.
+Keeping up your puppy's vaccination schedule is one of the most important things you can do to keep them healthy.
 A regular worming programme is also important, as is flea control.